krvarma/azure-functions-nats-extension/README.md

 ![enter image description here](https://raw.githubusercontent.com/krvarma/azure-functions-nats-extension/master/images/natstrigger.gif)

-In the next part, we will look into how to create NATS bindings, till then Happy Coding.
+In the next part, we will look into how to create NATS bindings, till then Happy Coding!.